Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Usually business credit cards do not count against your Chase 5/25 status, unless they report to your personal credit report.
 Chase business credit cards and AMEX apparently do not count against your Chase 5/24.

-Because the American Express Platinum card is a AMEX charge card and not a credit card, you can have unlimited AMEX Platinum cards.
-Personally I have 6.
+Because the American Express Platinum Card is an Amex card without a preset spending limit and not a credit card, you can have up to 10 Amex Platinum cards.
+Personally I have 7.

 No, and actually having a lot of open credit cards can improve your credit card because you have more access to credit, therefore lowering your credit utilization.
 Paying your bills in full each month and never missing a payment are the most important things to keeping a high 800+ credit score.